 The dialog invite usage provides callback to notify application about session progress.
 This is particularly usefull for telephony applications, where the session's state is normally associated with telephony call state.

-The progress of an invite session is defined with the following state:
+The progress of an invite session is shown in the following state transition diagram.

 Figure 18 Invite Session State Diagram

 The description of each state is as follows: